Matt-Eva/freecreate-go-neo/notes.md

 This is how the following queries will be run.

 - Querying for writing:
-  - The most recent database will be targeted, and the genre
+  - The most recent database will be targeted, unless a prior year is specified.
 - Loading Donations:
   - For a creator user:
     - Will query the central database for all of the user's creator profiles